Michigan Alcohol Rehab Programs

 The alcohol industry rakes in $90 billion annually, making it one of the most profitable industries in the country.
 That should come as no surprise, as alcohol is a substance that people interact with every single day in all corners of the United States.
 The majority of Americans who drink do so in a responsible manner, but there are millions of people who do not.
-It is not for a lack of willpower, rather because of the disease of alcoholism, thus requiring alcohol rehab.
+It is not for a lack of willpower, rather because of the disease of alcoholism, thus requiring treatment from alcohol rehab.

 The National Survey on Drug Use and Health (NSDUH) reports that in 2017, 86.3% of Americans ages 18 and older reported drinking at some point in their lifetime.
 55.9% reported that they drank within the past month.
 In that same year, 14.1 million adults struggled with alcoholism, or alcohol use disorder (AUD).
 Out of that 14.1 million, only about 6.5% received professional treatment for their alcoholism.

 Alcoholism, like any other type of substance use disorder, is so powerful that both the alcoholic and those around him or her can fall into a state of denial.
 As a result, they do not believe that alcohol addiction is occurring.
-They might find every way to excuse their behaviors.
+Instead, hey might find every way to excuse their behaviors.
 However, when someone is experiencing alcohol addiction, the signs become noticeable at one point or another.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) uses 11 symptoms to diagnose alcohol addiction.